scarsam/nobel-sustainability/src/cms/about/2020-01-26-about-us-new.md

          After graduating from senior high school in Stockholm she studied pedagogy at the University of Malmö.
 She received a Bachelor of Arts in Education degree in 2018.

         Stephanie is presently working as a teacher at Tolvåkerskolan in Skåne
+    - image:
+        alt: Johan Nobel
+        image: /images/johan-nobel.png
+      name: Johan Nobel
+      text: >-
+        Johan Nobel has a long experience from all kinds of financial risks including the risks associated with Environmental, Social and Governance (ESG).
+He holds an MSc in Economics of Innovation and Growth from the Royal Institute of Technology and B.Sc. in Economics and Mathematics from Stockholm University.

+        Johan currently works at a Stockholm based Hedge Fund focusing in direct lending to midsized Nordic companies.
+Prior to that he has worked within Fixed Income, Insurance and latest as a deal manager at Swedish Export Credit Corporation, a state-owned company that finances Swedish exporters, their subsidiaries, and foreign customers.
   heading: The board
 sectionFour:
   employeeOne: